apathetic-tools/snippets/docs/astro-starlight/topics-astro-docs-theme/README.md

 🎉 At this point, your site’s topics should now match the Astro Docs theme!
 You’re done with the CSS-only approach.

+>[!TIP]
+> If your site doesn’t look like the screenshot:
+> - Double-check that you followed the steps exactly.
+> - Make sure you haven’t installed other CSS, themes, or integrations that might conflict.
+> - Still off?
+See the **Epilog: Getting the latest version** section — that’s usually the culprit.

 ## Alternative: Using Method B — Theming with Component Overrides